Spousal Maintenance: Analysis of Facts, Finances, and Circumstances

 What Is Spousal Maintenance?

 Spousal maintenance is a general term describing two different types of maintenance.
 The first type of spousal maintenance is transitional spousal maintenance (previously termed “temporary” maintenance).
-The second type of spousal maintenance is indefinite spousal maintenance (previously termed “permanent” maintenance).
+Transitional spousal maintenance can be awarded for marriages lasting at least five years or more.
+The duration of transitional spousal maintenance may be for a period of up to half the duration of the marriage.